Nomadcxx/searxng-RAMA/README.md

 - Go 1.21 or later
 - Python 3.8 or later
 - Root access for installation
-- SearXNG source at `/home/nomadx/searxng-custom`
+- SearXNG source at `/home/nomadx/searxng-custom` (for native installation)

 ## License